The principles of Biblical interpretation

 1. Gramatico-historical exegesis

 Miles Coverdale once suggested the following rules of interpretation.
 "It shall greatly helpe ye to understand scripture, if thou mark not only what is spoken or wrytten, but of whom, and to whom, with what words, at what time, where, to what intent, with what circumstances, considering what goeth before and what followeth."
-In simple terms, we must analyze the literature.
+In simple terms, we must analyse the literature.

 The following steps define this process:

 •iDetermine the exact text.
 There may be some difference in original manuscripts which make it difficult to decide on the translation of a certain verse.
-This will be shown up by comparing different versions of the Bible.
-Which translation properly fits the context?
+Variants can be troublesome.

-•iDetermine the size of the unit and its place in the book (context).
-A good commentary will do this, although they sometimes differ in their conclusions.
+•iDetermine the size of the unit and its place in the book - context.

-•iAssess the relevance of the background. ie. historical setting, authorship, authors presuppositions, readers, etc. The introduction section of a commentary can help with this type of information.
+•iAssess the relevance of the background. ie., historical setting, authorship, authors presuppositions, readers, etc.

 •iAssess the idiom of the passage. ie. either prose, saying, song, poetry.

 Prose types - speeches, sermons and prayers.
 Legal records, poetic narratives ( eg. myths, fables, etc.).
-Historic narratives.

 Sayings types - legal, cultic, prophetic, proverb, riddle.